mt1107/paper/FINAL-24.05.18.md

 female teachers than male teachers in Vietnam primary schools.
 60,31% of the participants were from rural areas.
-Most participants were formally educated and fully trained: 30.94% had degrees in teaching, 28.95% had teaching certificates, 20% had both degreess and diplomas/certificates, and 3.13% had postgraduate qualification.
+Most participants were formally educated and fully trained: 30.94% had degrees in teaching, 28.95% had teaching certificates, 20% had both degrees and diplomas/certificates, and 3.13% had postgraduate qualification.

 5.  *Instruments and procedure*